President's Choice: The Decadent

 Nichol loved chocolate and cookies.
 When it became known that another brand was trying to create a cookie to compete with PC's Chocolate Chip Cookies for the Connoisseur, he decided he wanted to develop "the ultimate chocolate chip cookie".
 Though there were concerns about the practicality of introducing more natural ingredients, the decision was made to use real chocolate chips and real butter instead of hydrogenated oil (typically used for longer shelf life).
 But this presented its own challenges, such as how to stop chocolate chips from melting all over the production line.
 It took supplier Colonial Cookie of Kitchener, Ontario, more than a year to create a product that met Nichol's standards.
 Colleague Jim White was the first to sample it:

 When the first samples arrived, I asked Jim White to try them.
 "Are they good?"
 Jim's eyes glazed over [and he said] "They're beyond good—they're truly decadent."

 On its release, The Decadent Chocolate Chip Cookie contained 39% chocolate chips by weight, more than double the leading national brand.
 It soon became the best selling PC product, and within three years was Canada's best-selling cookie, even though it was available in only 20% of Canadian food stores.

 Not all PC products were hits.
 Lucullan Delights, a vanilla crème sandwich cookie designed to compete with Oreos, was introduced a year before The Decadent.
 Nichol saw a food critic's reference to Lucullus, a 1st Century B.C.
 Roman senator famous for his lavish banquets, and decided to use the name.
-But sales were slow as shoppers apparently struggled to make sense of the name, even with an explanatory note on the packaging.
-In 1992 the product was reformulated and relaunched as the "Eat The Middle First" cookie, with Nichol's guarantee that if you didn't like it, he'd give you a bag of Oreos for free.
+However, sales were slow as shoppers apparently struggled to make sense of the name, even with an explanatory note on the packaging.
+In 1992, the product was reformulated and relaunched as the "Eat The Middle First" cookie, with Nichol's guarantee that if you didn't like it, he'd give you a bag of Oreos for free.
 Sales subsequently rose.